Glaucoma Medications and Surgery

 Angle-Closure Glaucoma

 Angle-closure glaucoma, or narrow-angle glaucoma, occurs suddenly and presents symptoms such as headaches, eye pain, haloes around lights, and nausea.
-This type of the disease occurs when fluid in the eye is suddenly kept from draining properly due to blockage or over-dilated pupils.
-Though symptoms may disappear, it is essential that you seek medical treatment as soon as possible.
+This type of disease occurs when fluid in the eye is suddenly kept from draining properly due to blockage or over-dilated pupils.
+Though symptoms may disappear, seek medical treatment as soon as possible.
 Each renewed attack destroys more of your sight.
+Fortunately, there is a treatment, or laser therapy called LPI to completely eliminate the risk of this ever developing.

 Causes of Glaucoma